 dinutuximab (Intravenous route)

 Serious and possibly life-threatening infusion reactions have been reported in 26% of patients receiving treatment with dinutuximab.
 Administer prehydration and premedication prior to each infusion and monitor patients for signs and symptoms of infusion reactions during treatment and for at least 4 hours after the infusion is completed.
 If severe infusion reactions occur during treatment, immediately stop the infusion.
 Permanently discontinue use if anaphylaxis occurs.
-Dinutuximab causes severe neuropathic pain in most patients and may include peripheral sensory neuropathy or severe motor neuropathy.
+Dinutuximab causes serious neurologic adverse reactions including severe neuropathic pain in most patients, as well as peripheral neuropathy (eg, peripheral sensory neuropathy, severe motor neuropathy).
 Not all cases of neuropathy were resolved during clinical trials.
 Administer IV opioids prior to, during, and for 2 hours after completion of treatment.
 Discontinue use if severe unresponsive pain, severe sensory neuropathy, or moderate to severe peripheral motor neuropathy occur .

 Commonly used brand name(s)

 Available Dosage Forms: